brianSalk/Daily-Problems/beaded_necklace/README.md

 ### Part B:
 Just like last time, we are counting how many necklaces we can create with $3$ large beads and $6$ small beads, but this time the large beads are all unique so the order matters.
 It might be tempting to just multiply the last answer by $3!$ because now the order of the large beads matters.
 This however, will over-count reflections and rotations in cases where $2$ or more of the large beads are evenly spaced.
-What we must do instead is multiply each position of the large beads ${6 \choose 3}$ and multiply that by the number of large beads $3!$.
+What we must do instead is count each position of the large beads including reflections and rotations ${9 \choose 3}$ and multiply that by the number of large beads $3!$.
 Then you divide by $2 \cdot 9$ to remove rotations and reflections.
 ```math
 \dfrac{{9 \choose 3} 3!}{2 \cdot 9} = 28
 ```